Updated: April 1, 2025

 - Assisting entrepreneurs and investors in finding the right business opportunities.
 We have access to numerous promising projects through business brokers, venture capital funds, existing business owners, and companies looking to sell in Canada.

 - Crafting market entry strategies and developing robust business plans.
-Our team of lawyers and in-house professionals collaborates to refine business ideas and perform thorough market analysis.
+Our team of lawyers and external professionals collaborates to refine business ideas and perform thorough market analysis.

 - Offering full support with the application processes for work permits and permanent residency, guiding entrepreneurs through each step to ensure a successful transition.